 A first course in computer simulation using formal learning groups and emphasizing the rigorous development of simulation applications.
 Topics will include random number generation, Monte Carlo simulation, discrete event simulation, and the mathematics behind their proper implementation and analysis (random variates, arrival time modeling, infinite horizon statistics, batch means and sampling techniques).
 The course uses learning group assignments, quizzes, programming projects (using Linux) and exams for assessment.
-Prerequisite: CSCI274, CSCI306, MATH201.
+Prerequisite: (CSCI210 or CSCI274) AND CSCI306 AND (MATH201 or MATH334).